-SEC Academic Leadership Development Program (ALDP) Fellows
+SEC Academic Leadership Development Program Fellowship

 The University of Georgia’s SEC Academic Leadership Development Program (ALDP) Fellowship allows faculty to gain valuable knowledge and experience in academic leadership.
 The program is part of a broader initiative involving the academic initiative of the Southeastern Conference, known as the Academic Leadership Development Program.
 The mission of the SEC ALDP is “to identify, develop, prepare, and advance faculty and early career administrators from within the Southeastern Conference universities.”

 The goal of UGA’s ALDP is to expose faculty interested in administration to the challenges and rewards of such institutional service and to prepare them for potential leadership positions within the academy.
 Among UGA’s various leadership development opportunities for faculty, this program is the most externally focused, offering in-depth looks at two SEC schools’ operations.
-Whether or not a Fellow ultimately chooses to pursue an administrative position in the future, the program will, at a minimum, provide participants with a better understanding of University operations and leadership.
+Whether a Fellow ultimately chooses to pursue an administrative position in the future, the program will, at a minimum, provide participants with a better understanding of university operations and leadership.

 Fellowship Year